Mass media essentials

 Neither of those amendments was approved.

-The people shall not be deprived of or abridged of their right to speak, to write or to publish their sentiments, and freedom of the press as one of the great bulwarks of liberty, shall be inviolable.
+The PEOPLE shall not be deprived of or abridged of their right to speak, to write or to publish their sentiments, and freedom of the press as one of the great bulwarks of liberty, shall be inviolable.

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievance.